-In this planned city, accommodation for the poorer sectors of society was not part of the grand design
+In this planned city, accommodation for the under pressured sectors of society was not part of the grand design

 Carnival time (photo: F. Espinoza)

-The central area of the city is impressive due to its unique architecture and grand government buildings, but life in the Brasilia metropolitan area is a completely different story.
-In the satellite towns living conditions are often very poor.
+The central area of the city is impressive due to its unique architecture and grand government buildings, but life in the Brasília metropolitan area is a completely different story.
+In the satellite towns living conditions are often very under pressure.
 Houses are built from inadequate materials, are often illegally occupied and, to make matters worse, they are small and overcrowded, leading to conflict within the family.

 In many households, it is the norm that the father goes out to work while the mother stays at home and cares for the children.
 This single income is often not sufficient, but due to the limited availability of early childhood care in the area, it is impossible for mothers to contribute to the family’s income, even by working part-time.